primeroIMS/primero/docker/README.md

 SOLR_LOGS_DIR - dir for solr logging
 SOLR_LOG_LEVEL - sets the logging level for solr. `INFO` or `ERROR`

-LOCALE_DEFAULT - set this to the language which primero will use. `en` by default.
+LOCALE_DEFAULT - set this to the language which Primero will use. `en` by default.

 ## Troubleshooting